RuckerGauge/Raspberry-Pi-Zero-W-Bluez-5.50-upgrade-steps/README.md

 * You can now remove the install files.
 Type `cd` then type `rm node-v10.14.2-linux-armv6l.tar.xz && rm -r -f node-v10.14.2-linux-armv6l`
 ## Git Hub install
 * Type `sudo apt-get install git`
 * As one last step (probably not necessary) I check for any updates.
-Type `sudo apt-get update && sudo apt-get upgrade`
+Type `sudo apt-get update && sudo apt-get dist-upgrade`
 ## Next Step
 Head on over to the install section of the [blePeripheral]( https://github.com/RuckerGauge/blePeripheral) to setup a sample D-Bus based bluetooth LE Peripheral and securely connect to it with you iPhone!